peterghu/MorninBytes/README.md

 <img src="https://github.com/peterghu/MorninBytes/blob/master/screenshot_UI.png" alt="Website Manager UI" width="300">

-Initial version of MorninBytes with website management features.
-This program was made with WPF, and C# in Visual Studio 2017.
-In the future, this program will have full features to make your morning internet routine smooth and efficient, in a few clicks.
+MorninBytes is an lazy-person efficiency-boosting program designed to make morning routines more efficient.
+I found that I was opening the same websites/programs and doing the same tasks regularly for my morning routine, and wanted a tool that could automate it so most of that routine could be setup to be consumed visually with a few clicks.
+This app will also help with the forced shutdowns from Windows updates.

+Made with WPF, MahApps, and C#, .NET 4.6.1 in Visual Studio 2017.
+See my GitHub for source code (WIP).

 Simply add the websites you want to open (your system's current default browser will be used), set a second delay for how quick to open them, and click on the load websites button!
 Website lists are saved in XML files, see attached "settings.xml" file for an example.

 ## Future Features
-* website batch downloading
+* image batch downloading
-* more features for website opening
-* Twitter streams
-* and more...
+* RSS feeds

 ## License
 See [LICENSE](LICENSE)